Jmuhleman/pw_CLD/pw4/CLD_Labo04_Butty_Muhlemann.md

 >1.
 For each performance test include a graph of the load testing tool and copy three screenshots of the >App Engine instances view (graph of requests by type, graph of number of instances, graph of latency) >into the report.

-* At 14:10 We launch a first burst of requests on the simple controller(hello world). rate=70 duration=50''
+* At 14:10 We launch a first burst of requests on the simple controller(hello world). duration=50'' rate=70

-* Then at 14:20 we kicked off our second test with duration=50'' and rate=70.
+* Then at 14:20 we kicked off our second test on the second controller interacting with the datastore duration=50'' and rate=70.

-number of instances
+**Number of instances**

+We notice an increase of the number of active instances at 14:10 for the first attack on the simple controller.

 We observe the number of instances increasing at 14:25 at the start of our second test.
 ![images](assets/instances.png)

-latency of requests
+**Latency of requests**

+We don't see any significant latency worsening for the simple controller at 14:10

 We can see at 14:25 the time to respond increase dramatically.
 Probably because of the controller that needs to write data into the datastore.
 ![images](assets/latency.png)

-requests by type
+**Requests by type**

 We can observe that even though we performed the same duration and same frequency of requests I.E. 50'' and 70 r/sec, the app can handle more requests on the first burst (peak at 14:12).

 When the app needs to write data into the datastore it needs significantly more time to do so.
 Therefore we peaked at 50 req/sec for the second test.
 ![images](assets/requests_type.png)

-Plot of the load with the hello world controller.
+**Plot of the load with the hello world controller**

 Here we probably experience the 'cold start'.
 Since we had 0 instances active (see first plot at 14:10), Google had to instantiate some machines to execute our requests.
 Therefore we observe that descending slope form 0 to 5 seconds.

 ![image](assets/hello_w.png)

-plot of the load with the dswrite controller
+**Plot of the load with the dswrite controller**

 Here we observe probably once more the cold start from 0 to 5.
 Conversely we notice that ou app needs significantly more time to handle the load.
 It needs to interact with the datastore every time.
 ![image](assets/dswrite.png)